Remote work has been a hot topic for the last few years now.

 Not only will you improve productivity and boost engagement.
 You show your remote workers that you care, and you recognize all their hard work.
 As the saying goes, “a little goes a long way.”

 Mark Mortensen, an associate professor of Organizational Behavior at INSEAD, said, “Being generous with public praise and acknowledgment of remote employees helps make sure their work is recognized and is a signal to coworkers that they’re pulling their weight.”

 “The thing that makes the distance between coworkers feel like distance is the lag in communication.
 If I message somebody who lives hours away and they don’t respond for several hours, I’m going to wish we worked in the same room so we didn’t have to deal with that.
 But if each time I message them, they respond immediately, then it’s just the same as if we were both in the office together.” – says Kellan, Customer Experience at BambooHR

-Make sure your calendar is up to date and mark dates on your calendar when you are not in the office (therefore, not available at all) or will be in the remote employee’s area.
+Make sure your calendar is up to date, and mark dates on your calendar when you are not in the office or available.
+Let employees know when you will be in the remote employee’s area.

-Additionally, if you host meetings that a remote worker can’t attend, record the meeting so they can catch up at a later time.
+Additionally, if you host meetings that a remote worker can’t attend, record those so they can catch up at a later time.